bmalin77/wazuh-install/README.md

-# wazuhnotes
-Notes for Wazuh install on Kali Linux
+# Wazuh Server install on Ubuntu V’box.
+Agent install on home laptop…with some hiccups